Graphic Design (GD)

 GD 460.
 Graphic Outlook-Practicum I. (3 Credits)

-Graphic Outlook is an advanced Senior Seminar styled course that concentrates on layout and digital design.
+This course is an advanced Senior Studio styled course that concentrates on layout and digital design and working with actual clients.
 Students must have an advanced skill level in the following software - including, but not limited to, advanced Adobe design programs such as, Photoshop, Illustrator, Aftereffects, Video Editing Software and In-Design to solve design problems.

 GD 461.
 Graphic Outlook-Practicum II.
 (3 Credits)

-provides continued instruction in advanced layout and design for electronic and print media.
+This course provides continued instruction in advanced layout and design for electronic and print media.
 Students utilize advanced software such as, Adobe Creative Suites, Macromedia, iLife, iWork and Microsoft Office work to create a professional portfolio and begin to develop a client base.
 Studio Fee.
-3 credits.